Aquafina-water-bottle/jp-mining-note/docs/docs/setupother.md

+# Overview

-This page contains all setup steps that are purely optional.
+This page contains all setup steps that are purely optional, as well as random miscellaneous info.
 It is expected that you have [Anki](setupanki.md) and [Yomichan](setupyomichan.md) already setup, and the note is already working.

+---

 # Yomichan Appearance
 If you want to follow my exact Yomichan popup appearance: